Mandeepsheoran/AI-healing-Healenium-Selenium/README.md

 Healenium is based on machine learning algoritham called LCS(Longest common subsequence).

 This project has selenium framework for web tests which is running with Healenium.
-Healenium has following components:
+Healenium has following components,:
 1. Healenium-web
 2. Healenium-backend
 3. Postgresql db